 How does the system overhaul mark the end of the SAD?

-This overhaul also marks the disappearance of the “sacrosanct” Single Administrative Document (SAD), which has been familiar to businesses for several decades.
+This overhaul also marks the disappearance of the “sacrosanct” Single Administrative Document (SAD), well known to businesses for several decades.

 This historic form is now giving way to a fully dematerialised customs declaration in the form of a structured electronic message: